sandialabs/wiretap/README.md

 1. Download binaries from the [releases](https://github.com/sandialabs/wiretap/releases) page, one for your client machine and one for your server (if different os/arch)
 2. Run `./wiretap configure --port <port> --endpoint <socket> --routes <routes>` with the appropriate arguments
-3. Import the resulting `wiretap.conf` file into WireGuard on the client machine
+3. Import the resulting `wiretap_relay.conf` and `wiretap_e2ee.conf` files into WireGuard on the client machine
 4. Copy and paste the server command output that best suits your target system into Wiretap on the server machine
+5. Add more servers and clients as needed with the `add` subcommand

 ## Requirements

-### Client System
+### Client Systems

 * WireGuard - https://www.wireguard.com/install/
 * Privileged access to configure WireGuard

-### Server System
+### Server Systems

-* UDP access to client system's WireGuard endpoint (i.e., UDP traffic can be sent out and come back on at least one port)
+* Bidirectional UDP access to client on one port.
+By default the server initiates the handshake to the client because it is more likely to have outbound UDP than inbound, but the reverse is easily configurable

-While not ideal, Wiretap can still work with outbound TCP instead of UDP.
-See the [TCP Tunneling](#tcp-tunneling) section for a step-by-step guide.
+While not ideal, Wiretap can still work with TCP instead of UDP.
+See the experimental [TCP Tunneling](#tcp-tunneling) section for a step-by-step guide.

 ## Installation

 Grab a binary from the [releases](https://github.com/sandialabs/wiretap/releases) page.
 You may want two binaries if the OS/ARCH are different on the client and server machines.

-If you want to compile it yourself or can't find the OS/ARCH you're looking for, install Go (>=1.19) from https://go.dev/dl/ and use the provided [Makefile](./src/Makefile).
+If you want to compile it yourself or can't find the OS/ARCH you're looking for, install Go (>=1.20) from https://go.dev/dl/ and use the provided [Makefile](./src/Makefile).

 ## Usage